TexasInstruments/enet-firmware/internal_docs/doxygen/content_pages/common_user_guide/01001_user_guide.md

 ## Examples Linker File (Select memory location to hold example binary) {#ethfw_build_eg_linker}

-The example applications use different memories and this could be changed and/or reconfigured via linker command files.
+The example applications use different memories and this could be changed and/or re-configured via linker command files.

 - **linker_mem_map.cmd** is auto generated file using PyTI_PSDK_RTOS tool
   which defines memory layout (addresses and sizes)